stutpip123/antistasi-ww2/A3-Antistasi/functions/NavGridPP/Please Read Me.md

-# ❗❗ HEY YOU, LOOK HERE! &nbsp;&nbsp; HEY, DU SIEHST HIER AUS! &nbsp;&nbsp; ЭЙ, ВЫ СМОТРИТЕ ЗДЕСЬ! &nbsp;&nbsp; 嘿，你在这里看！❗❗
+# ❗❗ HEY YOU, READ THIS! &nbsp;&nbsp; HEY DU, LIES DAS! ❗❗
 ### 👉 BASIC AND QUICK START 👈
 0. Run arma.
 1. Make empty mp-mission on any map (community or offical) with just one player.